Share this page

-Just 10 years old this year, Alan Fong is one of the youngest licensed buskers taking on the streets of Singapore.
+Just 10 years old in 2017, Alan Fong is one of the youngest licensed buskers taking on the streets of Singapore.
 It started as a hobby, singing and playing the guitar and now, he's often seen busking along Orchard Road, performing covers of English and Mandarin pop radio hits.

 Esplande had a chat with this young singer to find out more about his craft and love for performing.